 Sometimes the material of an item alone is enough to suggest a certain level of expense.
 Leather is one such material.
 (Think of Ricardo Montalbán purring, "Rich Corinthian leather!" despite the fact that there is no such thing — but it sounds luxurious!)
 As far as budget leather accessories go, it's best to stick to simple styles, which makes this a particularly fitting option when buying for men.
-This Joseph Abboud Men's Leather Passcase Wallet ($8.50 with 1 cent s&h, $11 off), for example, is consistently available for under $10.
-The wallet section at Wilsons Leather, too, is well-stocked with cheap options, and also sees regular sitewide coupons, so make sure to look for one before checking out.
+These Alpine Swiss Men's Leather Wallets (from $8.99 with free shipping, low by at least $4), for example, are consistently available for under $10.
+Also, Wilsons Leather sees regular sitewide coupons, so make sure to look for one before checking out.

 Be Quirky, Kooky, or Fun

 To further elevate the "luxe-factor," enhance the presentation of the bottle.
-Ditch the plastic bag from the liquor store and buy a wooden box, because everything looks more expensive in a wooden box.
+Ditch the plastic bag from the liquor store for this Luxe Faux Fur Wine Bag ($14.50 with free shipping, low by $13).
+Or buy a wooden box, because everything looks more expensive in a wooden box.
 This technique also works with cheese and other consumables like meats and fruits.
-(Within reason, of course — if you put Kraft Singles in a box you're not fooling anyone.)
+(Within reason, of course — if you put Kraft Singles in a box, you're not fooling anyone.)

 Hit 'Em in the FEELS

 A sentimental connection to an item is the easiest way to give it transcendental value, and these days, it's easy to find a wealth of products that play upon our "good old days" memories.
-Urban Outfitters, 80stees, and even Hot Topic are all stores that twang the heart strings for a certain generation.
+Nostalgia for decades past (especially the '80s) never fails to make a sentimental connection.
 Who wouldn't tear up over an Alf T-Shirt or a pair of Teenage Mutant Ninja Turtle socks?
-Get your buddy a Ninja Turtle Faux Christmas Sweater ($28 via coupon code "TMNTXMAS20" plus around $4 s&h, $7 off) and he'll be so nostalgic about living in the sewers with a giant rat, that he won't give a thought to price!
+Get your buddy an Atari Flashback 6 Classic Game Console ($37.99 via coupon code "VISA5" with free shipping, low by $2) and he'll be so nostalgic about playing Space Invaders that he won't give a thought to price!

 Save Cash on Cashmere

-This option works for the same reason that leather accessories do: the material alone suggests value.
+This option works for the same reason that leather accessories do: The material alone suggests value.
 Sure, the least expensive cashmere items are probably going to be a cotton blend, but they'll still carry the cashmere cachet.
-Kohl's frequently has inexpensive styles, and currently there are several Apt 9 women's sweaters on sale (from $27.99 via coupon code "DASHER" with $6.95 s&h, $72 off) that should fit a tight budget.
+Uniqlo is currently taking up to 50% off cashmere apparel and accessories (from $19.90 with $7 s&h) so you should be able to find plenty of gifts to fit a tight budget.

 Awkward Family Photos